 The Garbinada wind stabilizes high temperatures in summer, while the Cierzo has a strong influence due to its low humidity which keeps the vineyard and its grapes in optimal sanitary conditions which allows winemakers to wait for the ideal moment to pick grapes for harvest.

-The main varietals grown at the vineyard are Red Grenache and Peluda, White Grenache, Syrah and Macabeo.
-Some plots grow experimental varieties such as Morenillo and Samsó – as part of a project to retrieve and promote traditional varieties that are at risk of disappearing.
+The main varietals grown at the vineyard are Red Garnacha and Peluda, White Garnacha and Syrah.
+Some plots grow varieties such as Morenillo and Samsó – as part of a project to retrieve and promote traditional varieties that are at risk of disappearing.
 The Morenillo variety is a clear example of the loss of this traditional grape as very little of it is grown.

 At Mas Gabrielet the vines grow alongside olive and almond trees in order to preserve the landscape and traditional crops in the area.